-(Dated: August 16, 2005)
+(Dated: August 23, 2005)

-The weak nucleon axial-vector form factor is determined using neutrino interaction data from the K2K Scintillating Fiber detector in the neutrino beam at KEK.
-More than 12,000 events are analyzed, of which half are charged-current quasi-elastic interactions $\nu{\mu}n \rightarrow \mu^{-}p$ occurring primarily in oxygen nuclei.
+The weak nucleon axial-vector form factor for quasi-elastic interactions is determined using neutrino interaction data from the K2K Scintillating Fiber detector in the neutrino beam at KEK.
+More than 12,000 events are analyzed, of which half are charged-current quasi-elastic interactions $\nu{\mu}n \to \mu^- p$ occurring primarily in oxygen nuclei.
 By assuming the form factor is approximately a dipole with one parameter, the axial vector mass $M_A$ , we fit to the shape of the distribution of the square of the momentum transfer from the nucleon to the nucleus.
 Our best fit result for $M_A = 1.16 \pm 0.12$ GeV.
 This analysis includes updated vector form factors from recent electron scattering experiments and a discussion of the effects of the nucleon momentum on the shape of the fitted distributions.